shane-kercheval/data-science-template/README.md

 ---

-This project contains a very slimmed down version of python and R code that mimics a DS/ML project.
+This project contains python and R code that mimics a very slimmed down version of a DS/ML project.

-The code and Makefile will:

-    - create python/R virtual environments
-    - install package/library dependencies from the requirements.txt/DESCRIPTION files
-    - run unit tests
-    - run ETL scripts
-    - run experiments using BayesSearchCV
-    - run jupyter/R-markdown notesbooks that generate html/markdown outputs
+The `Makefile` runs all components of the project.
+You can think of it as containing the implicit DAG, or recipe, of the project.

+Common commands available from the Makefile are:

-The entire project can be built/ran with the simple command `make all` from the project directory.
+- `make all`: The entire project can be built/ran with the simple command `make all` from the project directory, which runs all components (build virtual environments, run tests, run scripts, generate output, etc.)
+- `make clean`: Removes all virtual environments, python/R generated/hidden folders, and interim/processed data.
+- `make environment`: Creates python/R virtual environments and install packages from the requirements.txt/DESCRIPTION files
+- `make data`: Runs ETL scripts
+- `make exploration`: Runs exploration notebooks and generate html/md documents.
+- `make experiments`: Runs scripts which use BayesSearchCV over several models.
+- `make experiments_eval`: Runs notebooks which evaluates the performance of the BayesSearchCV and produces an html report.
+- `make final_model`: Retrains the best model from the most recent experiments on all data, and predict on test/holdout set. (not implemented yet)
+- `make final_eval`: Runs the notebook which shows the performance of the final model and produces an html report. (not implemented yet)

 See `Makefile` for additional commands and implicit project DAG.

-It requires Python 3.9 (which can be configured in the Makefile) and is currently ran with R 4.X.
+This project requires Python 3.9 (but the python version can be configured in the Makefile) and is currently ran with R version 4.X.

 ---